Skip to main content

 Subject-specific Knowledge:

-• Having studied this module students will be familiar with some of the key results of relativistic quantum mechanics and its application to simple systems including particle physics.
+• Having studied this module students will be familiar with key results of relativistic quantum mechanics and its application to particle physics.

-• They will be familiar with the principles of quantum field theory and the role of symmetry in modern particle physics.
+• They will gain working comprehension of the principles of quantum field theory and the role of symmetry in modern particle physics.

 Subject-specific Skills: